Faren-d/git/git basics.md

 Each file in a Git repository can be in one of two main states: tracked or untracked.

 ● 1.
-Tracked files are files that Git is aware of because they were either in the last snapshot of the repository or have been newly staged, meaning they have been marked to be included in the next snapshot.
+Tracked files: are files that Git is aware of because they were either in the last snapshot of the repository or have been newly staged, meaning they have been marked to be included in the next snapshot.
 The last snapshot is located in the Git directory.
 These files can be further classified as unmodified, modified, or staged:

 ○ Unmodified: The file hasn't changed since the last commit.